Redington Predator 590-4 Fly Rod Review

 The cork grip appears to be of good quality and has a bit of composite cork at the top end for durability.
 There isn't a super-distinct taper to it but that's of little concern to me since it's sized nicely and feels plenty comfortable in-hand.
 Like the blank, the machined anodized-aluminum reel seat has a non-glossy finish and features double locking rings and laser-etched lettering.
 Down below, you'll find a low profile cork fighting butt with a composite cork end.
 The size and shape are excellent for this rod model.

 Every Predator rod is 4-pieces and models are available in line weights 5–12 and lengths from 7'10"–10'0".
 In the mix are also a specialized rod for Pike and another for the Muskie angler.
 Just like our test rod, each rod is priced at $299.95 and includes a lifetime warranty and cordura rod tube with inner dividers.
 This is a rod I'm sad about giving back because it's both unique and simply a ball to fish with.
 It looks cool, casts great, has ample fish-fighting power, and is priced modestly.
-For more demanding fly fishing duties, the Predator 590-4 is a real winner and has claimed our latest "Fly Gear Top Pick" choice in the fly rod category!
+The Predator 590-4 is a real winner!